hfboyce/hfboyce.github.io/_posts/2018-09-13-Des-p-value-cito.md

 layout: post
 title: Des-p value-cito
 ---
-### P-ardon Me?

 Despacito in Spanish means “slowly” which is exactly how this article is attempting to explain this statistics term.

 We are all aware of this small little letter’s place in the English Alphabet (the 16th position) but where exactly does it belong in statistics?

 ### The Analogy

 Imagine you are walking down the aisle in the supermarket.
 You are trying to decide if you need to pick up toilet paper.
 How much do you have left at home?
 You get to the shelf you check the price.
 If it’s too expensive you decide to forgo this necessity (maybe you don’t even need it).
-The higher the price of the toilet paper the less probable you going to decide you need the toilet paper.
-The lower the price, the more chance there is of deciding you need it and purchasing it.
+The higher the price of toilet paper, the less likely you decide you need.
+When toilet paper is a lower the price, there’s more chance of deciding you need it and then subsequently purchasing  it.

 In this example, **price** is an analogy for a **p-value**.